langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 ### Dynamic Breakpoints

+Alternatively, you may want to raise a breakpoint from inside a node, potentially based on some condition that is not known until runtime.
+This is called a dynamic breakpoint.

+This concept of [dynamic breakpoints](./low_level.md#dynamic-breakpoints) is useful when the developer wants to halt the graph under *a particular condition*.
+This uses a `NodeInterrupt`, which is a special type of exception that can be raised from within a node based upon some condition.
+As an example, we can define a dynamic breakpoint that triggers when the `input` is longer than 5 characters.

+There are two ways to interrupt the graph dynamically:

+1. `interrupt` **function (recommended)**: Interrupts the graph within a node and surfaces a value to the client as part of the interrupt information.
+2. `NodeInterrupt` exception: An older, less flexible method for interrupting.

 Alternatively, the developer can define some *condition* that must be met for a breakpoint to be triggered.
 This concept of [dynamic breakpoints](./low_level.md#dynamic-breakpoints) is useful when the developer wants to halt the graph under *a particular condition*.
 This uses a `NodeInterrupt`, which is a special type of exception that can be raised from within a node based upon some condition.
 As an example, we can define a dynamic breakpoint that triggers when the `input` is longer than 5 characters.

 ```python